-Key eligibility criteria: You must have been fully licenced with two or more years driving experience.
+Key eligibility criteria: You must have been fully licenced with two or more years of driving experience.

 - Take an eye test

-- Bring an original of an acceptable form of ID that shows your legal name, date of birth and signature
+- Bring an original acceptable form of ID that shows your legal name, date of birth and signature

 - Bring your original, valid foreign driver’s licence

 - Bring any supporting documents that show proof of your driving experience

 - Pay the fee: The cost of exchanging your driver’s licence from a country with a reciprocal agreement with Ontario is $90 CAD plus tax

 If you have less than two years of driving experience in a reciprocal country:

 - If you have a learner’s permit from any of these countries listed, you cannot swap it for an Ontario driver’s licence.
 However, you might still be able to fast-track getting your licence and get credit for previous driving experience.